MoonPoet/xaprb-src/content/blog/charlottesville-white-supremacy.md

 ![Preston](/media/2017/09/preston.jpg)

+Preston is visible in many videos of the event, repeatedly grasping and brandishing his firearm during the course of the day and threatening people with it.

 There were many more brawls and clashes.
 Here's one scene near Emancipation Park, where Robert E. Lee's statue is located.
 The man who shouts "follow me!" is convicted domestic terrorist [Michael Tubbs](https://www.splcenter.org/fighting-hate/intelligence-report/2015/c-4-and-confederacy).
 You saw him in videos and photos I embedded above, too.

 <blockquote class="twitter-video" data-lang="en"><p lang="en" dir="ltr">More brawls and chemicals.
 Alt right guy orders #UniteTheRight into battle against #antifa in #Charlottesville<a href="https://t.co/jzcVcDZZxi">pic.twitter.com/jzcVcDZZxi</a></p>&mdash; Alex Rubinstein (@RealAlexRubi) <a href="https://twitter.com/RealAlexRubi/status/896405542305923074">August 12, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-Similar incidences of violence continued to happen, and some of the people seemed to have come for no reason other than to find people to attack.
+Similar incidences of violence continued to happen, and some of the people seemed to have come specifically to find people to attack.
+Dennis Mothersbaugh was one of them.

 {{< youtube RWt-dukiIpE >}}